FThompson/FormPersistence.js/README.md

 ---

-### Compatibility ###
+## Compatibility

-Uses modern JavaScript features (up to ECMAScript 2016) like the `of` operator.
+Uses modern JavaScript features (ECMAScript 2016).
 Use a compiler like [Babel](https://github.com/babel/babel) if you need to support legacy users.

-Supports the following content:
+This script supports the following content:
-* All `<input>` types
+* All `<input>` types excluding specific exemptions:
-    * `file` is ignored.
+    * `file` type elements are ignored.
 Browsers do not allow file input values to be set for security reasons.
-    * `password` is ignored to avoid saving passwords in local storage.
+    * `password` type elements are ignored to avoid saving passwords in local storage.
-    * `submit` is ignored.
-Their values should not need to be set upon load.
+    * `submit` type elements are ignored.
+This tag's values should not need to be set upon load.
-    * `button`, `reset`, and `image` types are ignored.
-Their values are not form data.
+    * `button`, `reset`, and `image` type elements are ignored.
+These tags' values are not form data.
 * `<textarea>`
 * `<select>` and `<select multiple>`
 * `<button>` elements are ignored.
-Their values should not need to be set upon load.
+This tag's values should not need to be set upon load.
 * Array form inputs.
-* External form elements via `form='form-id'`.
+* External form elements via `form='form-id'` attributes.

-#### Browsers
+### Browsers
-Currently does not support Microsoft Edge versions before November 2018 or Internet Explorer.
+`FormPersistence.js` currently does not support Microsoft Edge versions before November 2018 or Internet Explorer.